Sentinel-2 enhanced cloud mask generation

-The block provides a more reliable identification of clouds in Sentinel-2 imagery than the cloud mask data included with the L1C and L2A products from ESA.
-The block processes a granule and generates an image with the same coverage indicating whether pixels are affected by clouds.
+Coming back soon: currently not available.
+The algorithm provides a more reliable identification of clouds in Sentinel-2 imagery than the cloud mask data included with the L1C and L2A products from ESA.
+The algorithm processes a granule and generates an image with the same coverage indicating whether pixels are affected by clouds.

 The cloud identification process is based upon the Fmask algorithm, which identifies potential clouds, along with significant further modifications.